jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) surrender or repay units under section 65(4), 118(5), 123(3) or (6), 125, 189, 191, or 193; and
   (g) the total number of units surrendered; and
-  (h) the total number of New Zealand units transferred for removal activities; and (i) the total number of New Zealand units allocated under subpart 2 less any units repaid.
+  (h) the total number of New Zealand units transferred for removal activities; and (i) the total number of New Zealand units allocated under subpart 2 less any units repaid; and (j) the total sum of money paid to a Crown Bank Account in accordance with section 178A(2)(a)(ii) or (iii); and (k) the total sum of money paid by the EPA in accordance with section 178A(2)(b)(ii) or (iii).
 (2) The EPA—
-  (a) must publish the information specified in subsection (1) by 30 June in each year; and (b) may publish the information specified in subsection (1), in whole or in part, at any other time and in whatever manner and format that the EPA considers appropriate.
+  (a) must publish the information specified in subsection (1) as soon as practicable after the end of the reporting year; and
+  (b) may publish the information specified in subsection (1), in whole or in part, at any other time and in whatever manner and format that the EPA considers appropriate.
+(2A) In this section, reporting year means a 12-month period starting on 1 July of one year and ending with the close of 30 June of the following year.
 (3) The EPA is not required to publish the information required under subsection (1)(e) in respect of an activity or the information required under subsection (1)(i) if the EPA is satisfied that publishing the information would result in the disclosure of a participant’s individual emissions or an eligible person's own allocation, unless—
   (a) the participant or eligible person to whom the information relates has consented to the publication of the information; or
   (b) the information is already in the public domain.